Real Name: Tame-mahuta

 First Appearance: Thor #300

 History: Tame is the chieftain of the Kahunas, an extra-dimensional race of beings who were worshipped as gods by the ancient Oceanic aborigines of the Pacific Islands.
-While the exact origin of the Oceanic gods is unrevealed, as compared to other pantheons of gods such as the Olympians and the Anunnaki, it is believed the Kahunas, also known as the Atua, might have originated somewhere in the vicinity of the Fiji Islands, later extending their worship through Polynesia, Micronesia and the Australian continent.
-Most of modern-day worship of the Oceanic gods is felt and centered around the Hawaiian Islands believed to have been created by the goddess Pele.
+While the exact origin of the Oceanic gods is unrevealed, as compared to other pantheons of gods such as the Olympians and the Anunnaki, it is believed the Kahunas, also known as the Atua in the Polynesian Islands, may have originated on the ancient island of Avaiki, now modern Raiatea in French Polynesia, later extending their worship through Micronesia, Oceania and the Australian continent.
+Most of modern-day worship of the Oceanic gods is felt and centered around the Hawaiian Islands, believed to have been created by the goddess Pele.

-Tame is one of the sons of the primeval earth-goddess, Gaea, known to the Polynesian aborigines as Rangi and her mate, Papa, the ancient sky-father, whose essence filled the biosphere of the earth's atmosphere just as Gaea had infused her life essence into the Earth itself.
-Papa so loved Rangi that he held her within a tight embrace and refused to let her go.
+Tame is one of the sons of the primeval earth-goddess, Gaea, known to the Polynesian aborigines as Papa-tuanuku and her mate, Rangi-nui, the ancient sky-father, whose essence filled the biosphere of the earth's atmosphere just as Gaea had infused her life essence into the Earth itself.
+According to ancient myths, Rangi so loved Papa that he held her within a tight embrace and refused to let her go.
 As a result of this tight embrace, clouds and darkness covered the earth and all living things remained stifled between sky and earth.
 Realizing that nothing on earth would survive unless they could separate sky and earth, each of Tame's brothers took turns trying to separate their parents, but they were largely opposed by their brother, Ku, the war-god.
 Finally, Tame cleaved a great axe from divine materials and used it to break apart Rangi and Papa, rising his father into a lofty place in the heavens decorated by stars and adorning his mother with trees that reached to the sky.
 In doing so, Tame reportedly established day and night and the calendar and became ruler over his fellow gods.

-leisure time traveling from modern mortal travel spots through the Pacific
+traveling from modern mortal travel spots through the Pacific Islands,

-Islands, particularly near Hawaii where his daughter Pele has often been
+particularly near Hawaii where his daughter Pele has often been felt.
+He has

 Weight: 445 lbs.